Philippine Army Air Corps: World War 2

 Upon activation of War Plan Orange, the 6th Pursuit Squadron and the rest of the PAAC were ordered to destroy their aircraft inventory.
 Capt.
-Villamor and his unit were ordered to a strategic retreat to Bataan and transformed their mission to air defense.
-Capt.
-Villamor ordered his unit to rally in Bataan and take up infantry and air defense roles.
-He would join Gen. MacArthur and Pres.
+Villamor and his unit joined the rest of the USAFF on a strategic retreat to Bataan and transformed their mission to air defense.
+The PAAC from hereon would take up infantry and air defense roles.
+Villamor would join Gen. MacArthur and Pres.
 Manuel L. Quezon on the ferry to Fort Mills on Corregidor Island on 24 December 1941.
 Capt.
 Villamor and his unit were still hoping to receive new aircraft from Australia.
 However, the shipment of the Pensacola Convoy never came through.

 On 9 February 1942, Capt.
 Villamor conducted a reconnaissance mission over occupied Cavite in a PT-13 escorted by four American P-40 Warhawks.
 No sooner, 6 Japanese Zeros appeared and tangled with the FAEF aircraft.
 Capt.
 Villamor's aircraft was damaged but he was still able to land it safely.
 One P-40 was lost at the cost of 4 Zeros.
 Capt.
 Villamor's mission proved to be a success as the films were delivered to G-2 Intelligence.
 The information was collated with the ground observers' reports, and counterbattery fire was put into effect.

 The four months siege of Bataan culminated on 9 April 1942, and about 80,000 emaciated and sick Filipinos and American POWs, including the surviving men of the PAAC, were committed to the infamous Bataan Death March.
 The 60 mile march ended at the POW Camp in Camp O'Donnell, Tarlac.
 Some of the members of the PAAC who were assigned to Corregidor Island were attached to the 4th Marine Regiment, and met the Japanese at the beaches during the Battle of Corregidor.